-The new final regulations are just two pages long?
+The final regulations on disproportionality are just two pages long?
 Yes.
 Two pages, neat and tidy.
 However...

 If you download a copy of those regulations (see below), they come with 87 pages of analysis and discussion of the comments received from the public during the public comment period following the release of proposed regulations by the Department (known as the Notice of Public Rulemaking, or the NPRM).